 86.1(1) Species and season Permissive catch.
-It shall be lawful to commercially and non-commercially (recreationally) take common snapping turtles, spiny softshells (Apalone spinifera), smooth softshell (Apalone mutica), and painted turtles (Chrysemys picta) from July 1 to December 31.
-Common snapping turtles (Chelydra serpentine) may be taken commercially from July 1 to December 31, but recreationally may be taken year-round.
+It shall be lawful to commercially and non-commercially (recreationally) take common snapping turtles, spiny softshells (Apalone spinifera), smooth softshell (Apalone mutica), and painted turtles (Chrysemys picta) from July 16 to May 14.
+Common snapping turtles (Chelydra serpentine) may be taken commercially from July 16 to May 14, but recreationally may be taken year-round.
 Possession of alligator snapping turtles is not permitted.
 The taking of turtle eggs from wild nests is prohibited.

-a.
-Turtles shall not be harvested from gear set prior to midnight on July 1.
+Turtles shall not be harvested from gear set prior to midnight on July 15.